kellan/laughingmeme/_posts/asides/2003-11-11-you-find-yourself-in-the-beta-of-some-game-where-you-cant-kill-anything-you-get-sprinkled-with-pixie-dust.md

 ---
 id: 1842
-title: 'You find yourself in the beta of some game where you can&#8217;t kill anything.
+title: 'You find yourself in the beta of some game where you cant kill anything.
 You get sprinkled with pixie dust.'
 date: '2003-11-11T03:19:25+00:00'
 author: Kellan
 layout: post